 What kind of growth will National Beverage generate?

 Investors looking for growth in their portfolio may want to consider the prospects of a company before buying its shares.
 Although value investors would argue that it’s the intrinsic value relative to the price that matter the most, a more compelling investment thesis would be high growth potential at a cheap price.
 With profit expected to grow by a double-digit 16% over the next couple of years, the outlook is positive for National Beverage.
 It looks like higher cash flow is on the cards for the stock, which should feed into a higher share valuation.

 What this means for you:

-Price is just the tip of the iceberg.
-Dig deeper into what truly matters – the fundamentals – before you make a decision on National Beverage.
-You can find everything you need to know about National Beverage in the latest infographic research report.
-If you are no longer interested in National Beverage, you can use our free platform to see my list of over 50 other stocks with a high growth potential.
+If you are no longer interested in National Beverage, you can use our free platform to see our list of over 50 other stocks with a high growth potential.

 This article by Simply Wall St is general in nature.
 We provide commentary based on historical data and analyst forecasts only using an unbiased methodology and our articles are not intended to be financial advice.
 It does not constitute a recommendation to buy or sell any stock, and does not take account of your objectives, or your financial situation.
 We aim to bring you long-term focused analysis driven by fundamental data.
 Note that our analysis may not factor in the latest price-sensitive company announcements or qualitative material.
 Simply Wall St has no position in any stocks mentioned.